How To Manage Social Anxiety: Tips And Tricks

 • Simply be there for you to talk with and have a nice time together

 If you have people in your life that you feel comfortable with, it may help to spend more time with them and let them know you might need a little support sometimes.
-Spending more time with people you trust may also help you feel more at ease in other social situations.
+Spending more time with people you trust may also help you build self-esteem and feel more at ease in other anxiety-inducing situations.

 1. Join a support group

 Some people with social anxiety disorder may benefit from joining a support group.
 There can often be something comforting and helpful about connecting with other people who are experiencing similar challenges.
-Sometimes, this may help you to not feel so alone anymore.
+Sometimes, this may help you to not feel so alone as you listen to interesting stories of others who experience this disorder.
 Plus, working alongside others as they make progress may give you hope and motivation on your own journey.
 This can also feel like a safe place to say concerns and ask for help.

 While being in a room full of strangers may at first be very anxiety-inducing, it may help to remember that many of them likely feel the same way.
 Having the courage to go to a meeting or several can be a positive step in the right direction.